-Puerto Galera’s history dates back to before the arrival of Europeans.
-Puerto Galera have found ancient artifacts that prove Puerto Galera was once a thriving settlement for early Filipinos, mostly Tagalog and Visayan people who traveled from Mindoro Island.
+History of Puerto Galera dates back before the arrival of Europeans.
+They found ancient artifacts that proved Puerto Galera was once a thriving settlement for early Filipinos.
+Mostly Tagalog and Visayan people who traveled from Mindoro Island.

 The American Era

 World War II & Japanese Occupation In 1941, just before World War II broke out, Puerto Galera had about 3000 people.
-When the war started, Japanese forces quickly occupied Puerto Galera and used it as a base to launch air raids against American ships that were passing by Puerto Galera’s shores.
+When the war started, Japanese forces quickly occupied Puerto Galera.
+They used it as a base to launch air raids against American ships that were passing by Puerto Galera’s shores.